tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 When we don’t allow ourselves to grieve, we’re repeatedly traumatized by death.
 When we refuse to feel the pain of loss, we refuse to honor our connections.
 We trick ourselves into thinking that we can guard ourselves against all pain if we just refuse to grieve.

-We can’t escape our grief by numbing ourselves to pain and horror with violent entertainment.
-When we take off our armor and wade into the waters of grief, we’ll discover our sacred position in the dance of all souls.

 In indigenous wisdom traditions, it is known that if a culture doesn’t properly grieve their loved ones into their death journeys, they cannot properly welcome their children into their life journeys.

-We humans have a great deal of primal wisdom about grief because there is a greater preponderance of primal wisdom inside our brains than there is intellectual information.
-We can access this wisdom through ritual.

 Ritual exists to help us navigate and survive the necessary (and often wrenching) passages of our lives.
 Without ritual, we lose community and the sacred, as well as our ability to live, love, feel, and grieve.